Usteal/goldFish/README.md

 # goldFish
-A chess bot based off of the stockfish architecture
+A chess engine that becomes retarded in the endgame